EyasuTeshome/shifttracker/job-search/job-searching-why-and-how-to-analyze-your-job-search.md

 *Use this questions to check what you learned during this lesson.*

 - Can tracking you job search help you improve your chances of getting interviews?
-- Can Huntr help you track your job search?
+- Can Job Application Tracking Sheet help you track your job search?